 Syntax Description static Enable aging for statically configured secure addresses on this port. time time Specify the aging time for this port.
 The range is 0 to 1440 minutes.
-If the time is 0, aging is disabled for this port. type Set the aging type. absoluteSet absolute aging type.
-All the secure addresses on this port age out experimentation of the time (minutes) specified and are removed from the secure address inactivity Set the inactivity aging type.
+If the time is 0, aging is disabled for this port. type Set the aging type. absolute Set absolute aging type.
+All the secure addresses on this port age out exactly after the time (minutes) specified and are removed from the secure address list. inactivity Set the inactivity aging type.
 The secure addresses on this port age out only if there is no data traffic from the secure source address for the specified time period.
 Defaults The port security a ging feature is disabled.
 The default time is 0 minutes.
 The default aging t ging behavior is disabled.
-Command Modes Interface configura tion Command History Balance Modification Command History Release This command was introduced.
-12.2(40)EX1 This command was infoduced.
-Usage Guidelines To enable secure ad port. ddress aging for a particular port, set the aging time to a value other than 0 for that To allow limited time access to particular secure addresses, set the aging type as absolute .
-When the aging time lapses, the secure addresses are deleted. s access to a limited number of secure addresses, set the aging type as inactivity .
-This address when it become inactive, and other addresses can become secure. access to a secure address, configure it as a secure address, and disable aging for the ed secure address by using the no switchport port-security aging static interface mand.
+Command Modes Interface configura Command History Release Modification 12.2(40)EX1 This command was introduced.
+Usage Guidelines To enable secure address aging for a particular port, set the aging time to a value other than 0 for that port.
+To allow limited time access to particular secure addresses, set the aging type as absolute .
+When the aging time lapses, the secure addresses are deleted.
+To allow continuous access to a limited number of secure addresses, set the aging type as inactivity .
+This removes the secure address when it become inactive, and other addresses can become secure.
+To allow unlimited access to a secure address, configure it as a secure address, and disable aging for the statically configured secure address by using the no switchport port-security aging static interface configuration command.